dimitrilw/learn-go-with-tests/README.md

 My repo for working through the book: [Learn Go with Tests](https://quii.gitbook.io/learn-go-with-tests)

+...and it has morphed into a place for me to learn Go in general and store snippets of code.

 ## todo

+- rename this repo to `go-magic` or something
+    - move all of the root "learn go with tests" stuff into a sub-dir
+    - rename & push to github
 - learn the [dedent package](https://github.com/lithammer/dedent/blob/master/dedent.go)
 - experiment with [fyne](https://fyne.io/) for UI
 - get better with logging